Norbert515/pimp_my_button/README.md

   },
 );
 ```
-The `pimpedIwdgetBuilder` uses a builder which besides providing a new context, also provides an `AnimationController`.
+The `pimpedWidgetBuilder` uses a builder which besides providing a new context, also provides an `AnimationController`.
 When your button is pressed call this code:

 ```